Wasserstein projection distance for fairness testing of regression models: Wasserstein projection-based fairness testing for regression models

 To measure how far the observed data distribution \(P\) deviates from fairness, we use the Wasserstein distance under a cost function \(c\) defined on tuples \((x, a, y), (x', a', y') \in \mathcal{X} \times \mathcal{A} \times \mathcal{Y}\):

 where \(\alpha, \beta \geq 0\), \(\|\cdot\|\) denotes the Euclidean norm, and the infinite cost between samples with different sensitive attribute values enforces that no mass is transported across groups.
 This reflects an assumption of absolute trust in the integrity of the sensitive attribute, as discussed in~\citep{taskesen2020distributionally,xue2020auditing}.
+Using $c$, the Wasserstein distance between distributions \(\mathbb{P}\) and \(\mathbb{Q}\) with respect to it is: